smessie/Article-ESWC2024-DFDP/content/evaluation.md

 In this section, we evaluate the proposed architecture and implementation.
 First, we analyze conformance to the requirements in [](#requirements-conformance).
 Second, we describe the results of the user study in [](#user-study).
-We create a sustainability plan has to guarantee the maintenance of the DFDP's tools, both short-term and long-term.[^SustainabilityPlan]
+We created a sustainability plan to guarantee the maintenance of the DFDP's tools, both short-term and long-term.[^SustainabilityPlan]

-[^SustainabilityPlan]: The sustainability plan for the DFDP's tools can be found at [https://github.com/SolidLabResearch/FormGenerator/wiki/Sustainability-Plan](https://github.com/SolidLabResearch/FormGenerator/wiki/Sustainability-Plan).
+[^SustainabilityPlan]: The sustainability plan can be found at [https://github.com/SolidLabResearch/FormGenerator/wiki/<wbr/>Sustainability-Plan](https://github.com/SolidLabResearch/FormGenerator/wiki/Sustainability-Plan).

 ### Conformance to the Requirements